nasa/bplib/README.md

 _attributes_ - structure of attributes for the channel that trade memory usage and performance

 * active_table_size:  The number of unacknowledged bundles to keep track of.
-The larger this number, the more bundles can be sent before a "wrap" occurs (see BP_OPT_WRAPRSP).
+The larger this number, the more bundles can be sent before a "wrap" occurs (see BP_OPT_WRAP_RESPONSE).
 But every unacknowledged bundle consumes 8 bytes of CPU memory making this attribute the primary driver for a channel's memory usage.
 * max_concurrent_dacs: The number of dacs to maintain at one time.
 Every time a bundle is received from a unique sender requesting custody transfer, the library must begin maintaining a list of custody IDs to populate an aggregate custody signal response bundle.
 This attribute sets the maximum number of custody ID lists the library must be able to keep track of for a given channel.
 * max_fills_per_dacs: The maximum number of fills in the aggregate custody signal.
-A DACS is sent when the maximum fills are reached or the DACS rate period has expired (see BP_OPT_ACSRATE).
+A DACS is sent when the maximum fills are reached or the DACS rate period has expired (see BP_OPT_DACS_RATE).

 _returns_ - channel ID.